catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/windows-cli.rst

-Once you have your command line set up and configured as per the previous steps of this documentation, you can proceed with using the command line to issue commands to your project on the Catalyst Cloud.
+Once you have your command line set up and configured as per the previous steps of this documentation, you can proceed with using the command line to issue commands to your project on Catalyst Cloud.
 The steps below show you how to initialize and set up your command line to function correctly in this manner.